EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-primary-index.md

 +  typedef eosio::multi_index<"testtaba"_n, test_table> test_tables;
 ```

-6. Define the multi index table instance declared as a data member of type `test_tables` defined in the privious step
+Declare the multi index table as a data member of type `test_tables`, as defined above.
 ```diff
   // the data structure which defines each row of the table struct [[eosio::table]] test_table {